-The software method is worthy of an article on its own so I will only talk here about the method you can use with the built-in tools that are supplied with the mount.
+The software method is worthy of an article on its own, so I will only talk here about the method you can use with the built-in tools that are supplied with the mount.

-This takes a bit of getting used to and you will have to choose a phone app that you find works for you, but once you know what you are doing, polar aligning with the built-in scope is a breeze.
+This takes a bit of getting used to, and you will have to choose a phone app that you find works for you, but once you know what you are doing, polar aligning with the built-in scope is a breeze.

 Good polar alignment is the bedrock of using any mount successfully.
 The easier the mount makes it to carry out this task, the more enjoyment you’ll get out of using it.
-To this end the EQ6R has its own built-in illuminated polar alignment scope.
+To this end, the EQ6R has its own built-in illuminated polar alignment scope.

 It’s as well made as the rest of the mount with a lovely smooth focus control.
-I will however mention at this point one of the best mount accessory investments you can make;
+I will, however mention at this point one of the best mount accessory investments you can make;

-Buy a right angle eyepiece.
+Buy a right-angle eyepiece.
 Just do it – you can thank me later!
 Trust me, if you are any older than a teenager, trying to orientate yourself in the correct position to look through a straight polar scope is uncomfortable, if not painful.

-If you live at lower latitudes this becomes less of an issue as the pole will be lower down in the sky meaning that the eyepiece will be higher up, but at my latitude of 56 degrees north – well just look at the photos below and try to work out where I have to put my head!
+If you live at lower latitudes, this becomes less of an issue as the pole will be lower down in the sky, meaning that the eyepiece will be higher up, but at my latitude of 56 degrees north – well, just look at the photos below and try to work out where I have to put my head!

 Apart from that, alignment is theoretically simple.
-Just turn the nearby alt/az controls back and forth until polaris (in the northern hemisphere), matches the position shown on a polar alignment app such as Polar aligner Pro, at your location and time.
+Just turn the nearby alt/az controls back and forth until Polaris (in the northern hemisphere), matches the position shown on a polar alignment app such as Polar aligner Pro, at your location and time.

-In the southern hemisphere it’s even easier- move the controls whilst looking through the scope until the real sky matches what you can see in the reticle.
-To that end an engraving of the constellation of Octans is built-into the reticle.
+In the southern hemisphere, it’s even easier- move the controls whilst looking through the scope until the real sky matches what you can see in the reticle.
+To that end, an engraving of the constellation of Octans is built into the reticle.

 Another issue is the altitude handle.
-It’s a kind of spring loaded thing which has to catch onto an internal shaft/thread, then you have to loosen or tighten the knob at the other end to move the mount.
+It’s a kind of spring-loaded thing which has to catch onto an internal shaft/thread, then you have to loosen or tighten the knob at the other end to move the mount.
 There must be a better way!
 This is fiddly in the extreme and will account for the majority of your polar alignment time with this mount.

-I found that the tracking was becoming erratic with the target progressing gradually across the frame over an hour or two’s exposures, instead of being rock-solid locked to the center of the frame.
+I found that the tracking was becoming erratic, with the target progressing gradually across the frame over an hour or two’s exposures instead of being rock-solid locked to the center of the frame.

-Perhaps I just needed to balance the axis better- the closer you get to the maximum weight the more critical balance becomes.
-Either way, avoid overloading the mount and this issue will not occur.
+Perhaps I just needed to balance the axis better- the closer you get to the maximum weight, the more critical balance becomes.
+Either way, avoid overloading the mount, and this issue will not occur.

-With the above issue excepted, the mount performs very well- slewing is fast, quiet and accurate; unless you have your ear to the mount, you will only hear the motors at full slew speed.
+With the above issue excepted, the mount performs very well- slewing is fast, quiet, and accurate; unless you have your ear to the mount, you will only hear the motors at full slew speed.

 Tracking accuracy is also very respectable, assuming you are guiding and you are accurately polar aligned.
-I was using PHD2 for my guiding and I was, on a good windless night, obtaining graphs which were pleasingly smooth and flat at 2px resolution or RMS error of around 0.4.
+I was using PHD2 for my guiding and I was, on a good windless night, obtaining graphs that were pleasingly smooth and flat at 2px resolution or RMS error of around 0.4.

-This was just me during one session so do not take such figures as gospel- you may do better or worse!
-What constitutes good guiding figures is also a matter of debate, but suffice to say, using my Celestron C925 at its full focal length of 2350mm I can easily obtain hours worth of subs where the target remains rock-solid glued to the one spot in the field of view – first captured image to one 4 hours later – no movement.
+This was just me during one session, so do not take such figures as gospel- you may do better or worse!
+What constitutes good guiding figures is also a matter of debate, but suffice to say, using my Celestron C925 at its full focal length of 2350mm I can easily obtain hours’ worth of subs where the target remains rock-solid glued to the one spot in the field of view – first captured image to one 4 hours later – no movement.

 I think this is all you can ask of a mount at this price point.
 You only need greater accuracy if you are using much longer focal lengths.